Knowing how to manage your time effectively is important, especially if you want to live your life with intention.

 If you don’t take breaks, you’re more likely to become distracted, stressed or exhausted and be less likely to accomplish what needs to get done.

-The key to effective breaks is to plan for them, and include then in your daily schedule.
+The key to effective breaks is to plan for them and include them in your daily schedule.

 When you plan regular breaks into your schedule you’ll work more effectively, be more creative, and make better decisions.
 And, you won’t feel completely depleted when you get to the end of your day.